Tumblers: A Novel Collider Signature for Long-Lived Particles: Introduction

 \section{Introduction}

 Ever since the seminal work of Glashow, Weinberg, and Salam in the 1970s that gave birth to modern particle physics, the Standard Model (SM) has reigned supreme.
-Although the discoveries of dark matter, dark energy, and even neutrino masses have indicated the need to extend the SM into new domains, the core of the SM has remained intact and continues to accurately describe all existing collider data despite decades of intense experimental research.
+Although the discovery of neutrino oscillations and the preponderance of observational evidence for dark matter and dark energy have indicated the need to extend the SM into new domains, the core of the SM has remained intact and continues to accurately describe all existing collider data despite decades of intense experimental research.
 Indeed, unambiguous evidence for possible SM extensions such as weak-scale supersymmetry or large extra dimensions has not yet been found.

 There are, in principle, two possible reasons for this state of affairs.
 On the one hand, the energy scale associated with the new physics may be sufficiently high that this physics lies beyond the reach of current experiments.
-However, on the other hand, it is possible that the new physics resides at energy scales which are potentially accessible at current or imminent collider experiments, but that this physics is manifested through collider signatures that have not yet received much attention within the community.
+However, on the other hand, it is possible that the new physics resides at energy scales which are potentially accessible at current or imminent collider experiments, but that this physics is manifested through collider signatures that have not yet received much attention within the community (for reviews, see, \eg, Refs.~\cite{Alimena:2019zri,Fischer:2021sqw,Alimena:2021mdu}).